 Certain statements contained in this MD&A constitute forward-looking statements or forward-looking information (collectively, "forward-looking information").
 Forward-looking information relates to future events or the Corporation's future performance.
 All information other than statements of historical fact is forward-looking information.
-The use of any of the words "anticipate", "plan", "contemplate", "continue", "estimate", "expect", "intend", "propose", "might", "may", "will", "could", "believe", "predict", and "forecast" are intended to identify forward-looking information.
+The use of any of the words "anticipate", "plan", "contemplate", "continue", "estimate", "expect", "intend", "propose", "might", "may", "will", "could", "should", "believe", "predict", and "forecast" are intended to identify forward-looking information.

-This MD&A contains forward-looking information pertaining to, among other things: expectations associated with the Corporation's outlook, including among other things, anticipated reactivation costs, improvements in the financial positions of the Corporation's customers, expectations about industry activities, the forecasted increase in the capital expenditure of the Corporation's customers, the anticipated benefits of the Corporation's agreement with AlbertaCo and the expected timing for the completion of beta testing of equipment connected therewith; expectations regarding the recoverability of carrying value of spare parts; growth opportunities; the effects of seasonality and weather on the Corporation's operations and business; the Corporation's continued evaluation of ESG opportunities; the Corporation's liquidity and capital resource needs; management's ability to effectively evaluate the Corporation's liquidity risk on an ongoing basis; expected future contractual commitments; the Corporation's treatment and categorization of doubtful accounts and expectations regarding credit loss rates based on its past experiences and expectations in respect of certain receivables; and the Corporation's assessment of its customers' creditworthiness.
+This MD&A contains forward-looking information pertaining to, among other things: the Corporation's performance; expectations associated with the Corporation's outlook, including among other things, anticipated commodity pricing and the volatility thereof, expectations about industry activities, market conditions and corresponding rig utilization; plans, strategies and expectations regarding the Corporation's balance sheet and financial resiliency; the crewing and contracting of the Corporation's rigs; anticipated industry wide challenges with access to qualified field labour; the assessment of additional acquisition opportunities by the Corporation; anticipated industry wide inflationary costs and supply chain constraints and the resulting impact on the profitability of the Corporation; the Corporation's liquidity and capital resource needs; the expected effects of seasonality and weather on the Corporation's operations and business; expectations regarding the management of the Corporation's liquidity risk; expected future contractual commitments; the Corporation's treatment and categorization of doubtful accounts and expectations regarding credit loss rates based on its past experiences and expectations in respect of certain receivables; expectations relating to credit risk; the Corporation's assessment of its customers' creditworthiness; and the Corporation's expectations relating to market risk.

-Forward-looking information is based on certain assumptions that Stampede has made in respect thereof as at the date of this MD&A regarding, among other things: the Corporation's anticipation that it will have the ability to adjust its capital structure by issuing new equity or debt, disposing of assets and making adjustments to its operating expenditures and capital expenditure program; that the Corporation's principal sources of liquidity will be sufficient to fund its operations and other strategic opportunities; that the Corporation has adequate access to its demand loan facility to provide the necessary liquidity needed to manage fluctuations in the timing of receipt and/or disbursement of operating cash flows; that the Corporation's financial risk management policies will ensure that all payables are paid within the pre-agreed credit terms; the belief that Adjusted EBITDA is a useful supplemental financial measure; the condition of the global economy, including trade, public health (including the impact of the COVID-19 pandemic) and other geopolitical risks; the stability of the economic and political environment in which the Corporation operates; the effect the stabilization of global crude prices will have on drilling and completion activities in Western Canada; the creditworthiness of the Corporation's customers; the ability of the Corporation to retain qualified staff; the ability of the Corporation to obtain financing on acceptable terms; the ability to protect and maintain the Corporation's intellectual property; and the regulatory framework regarding taxes and environmental matters in the jurisdictions in which the Corporation operates.
+Forward-looking information is based on certain assumptions that Stampede has made in respect thereof as at the date of this MD&A regarding, among other things: the Corporation's ability to fully crew and contract its rigs; the success of the measures implemented by the Corporation to ensure the safe, efficient and reliable operations at each of its drilling sites; the creditworthiness of the Corporation's customers and counterparties; the effectiveness of the Corporation's financial risk management policies at ensuring all payables are paid within the pre-agreed credit terms; that the Corporation's critical accounting estimates and judgments are reasonable; that the Corporation has adequate access to its Credit Facility to provide the necessary liquidity needed to manage fluctuations in the timing of receipt and/or disbursement of operating cash flows; the belief that adjusted EBITDA, gross margin and gross margin percentage are useful supplemental financial measures; the condition of the global economy, including certain geopolitical risks; the stability of the economic and political environment in which the Corporation operates; the ability of the Corporation to retain qualified staff; management's ability to crew underutilized assets; the ability of the Corporation to maintain key customers; the ability of the Corporation to obtain financing on acceptable terms; the belief that the Corporation's principal sources of liquidity will be sufficient to service its debt and fund its operations and other strategic opportunities; the ability of the Corporation to obtain financing on acceptable terms; the ability to protect and maintain the Corporation's intellectual property; the Corporation's ability to maintain financial resiliency in light of current macroeconomic conditions; and the regulatory framework regarding taxes and environmental matters in the jurisdictions in which the Corporation operates.